-About KOLRThe station first signed on the air on March 14, 1953 as KTTS-TV; it was founded by the Independent Broadcasting Company, owners of KTTS radio (1400 AM, now KSGF on AM 1260, and 94.7 FM).
-Channel 10 originally operated from studio facilities located downtown, on the southwest corner of Walnut and Jefferson Streets in the Springfield Chamber of Commerce building.
-The station has been a CBS affiliate since its sign-on; however, it also carried a secondary affiliation with ABC, which was shared with primary NBC affiliate KYTV (channel 3) until KMTC (channel 27, now KOZL-TV) signed on in 1968.
+About KOLRThe station went on the air as KTTS-TV on March 14, 1953, and was formed by the Independent Broadcasting Company, which also owned KTTS radio (1400 AM, now KSGF on AM 1260, and 94.7 FM).
+Channel 10 began operations in downtown Springfield, at the southwest corner of Walnut and Jefferson Streets, in the Springfield Chamber of Commerce building.
+Since its inception, the station has been a CBS affiliate; however, it also had a secondary affiliation with ABC, which it shared with major NBC affiliate KYTV (channel 3) until KMTC (channel 27, now KOZL-TV) debuted on in 1968.

-The station changed its call letters to KOLR in 1971.
-At 2,000 feet (610 m) high, the station's transmission tower is the second tallest in the United States, only 19.2 meters (63 ft) lower than the highest.
-The radio stations were sold to Wichita, Kansas-based Great Empire Broadcasting in 1972.
+In 1971, the station's call signs were changed to KOLR.
+The station's transmission tower, at 2,000 feet (610 meters), is the second tallest in the United States, only 19.2 meters (63 feet) lower than the highest.
+In 1972, the radio stations were sold to Great Empire Broadcasting of Wichita, Kansas.